Murderous act of 'retribution' or 'reasonable' force in self-defence? Murder trial sums up

 “The defendant does not accept he had murderous intent and says he acted to defuse a threat against him and his partner, and had bore no ill-will towards Harrison when he fired at the car, not the person.”

-A police officer had believed the accused was genuinely upset when told Harrison had died, and the defendant and his partner administered some form of first aid to the shot man, also calling 111 for an ambulance, he said.
+A police officer had believed the accused was genuinely upset when told Harrison had died, and the defendant and his partner gave some form of first aid to the shot man, and also called 111 for an ambulance, he said.

+He also said the defendant knew what had done had been captured on CCTV footage and took steps to protect the hard-drive rather than hide or destroy it.

 Niven said the defendant’s actions were “in defence of himself and his partner and the force he used in the circumstances, as he believed it to be, were reasonable”.

-“I suggest to you there was no reasonable alternative open to the defendant,” he said.
+“I suggest to you there was no reasonable alternative open to him,” he said.

 Niven urged the jury to find his client not guilty as the Crown had failed to prove the charge “beyond reasonable doubt”.